Live in Atlanta long enough, and you’ll get used to the humidity. Sort of.

 1. Mold and microbial growth

-Microbes love warm, wet, dark conditions.
-It's why mushrooms spring out of wet soils and mold grows around the faucet inside your tub.
+Microbes love warm, wet, and dark conditions.
+It’s why mushrooms spring out of wet soils and mold grows around the faucet inside your tub.

 In humid conditions, mold spores thrive.
 They spread around, latch onto things, and grow.
 If you have allergies, you might notice microbial growth before you can see it.
 You’ll be sneezing and rubbing your eyes like crazy.